Stauropegion: Russian Orthodox Church

-After the establishment of the Patriarchate in Moscow, there were no stauropegic monasteries subordinated directly to the Patriarch for some time.
-But Nikon founded the New Jerusalem Monastery, Valday Iversky Monastery, and Kiy Island Monastery, which he governed himself, instead of placing each under an hegumen (abbot).
+After the establishment of the Patriarchate in Moscow, no stauropegic monasteries were subordinated directly to the Patriarch for some time.
+Nikon then founded the New Jerusalem Monastery, Valday Iversky Monastery, and Kiy Island Monastery, which he governed himself, instead of placing each under an hegumen (abbot).

-The Greek custom, first introduced by Nikon, was continued by other Patriarchs and by the Holy Governing Synod.
+The Greek custom, first introduced by Nikon, was continued by other Patriarchs and the Holy Governing Synod.
 Stauropegic houses were not always the most important monasteries, the holiest, the richest, or the largest.
 They might have been dear to the ruling Patriarch for personal reasons.
 In the 19th century, apart from four lavras, seven monasteries were considered stauropegial: